- 20 Things For Budget Travellers to Do and See in Sydney

 15. Take the train to the Blue Mountains on a Sunday for $2.50

-16. Check out some of the 20 odd pubs in Balmain
+16. Check out a few of the 20 or so pubs in Balmain

 17. Visit South Head, Hornby Lighthouse and The Gap at Watsons Bay